ilanschnell/bitarray/README.md

 The decodetree object:
 ----------------------

-This object stores a binary tree initialized from a prefix code dictionary.
-A decodetree is immutable and unhashable.
-It's sole purpose is to be passed to bitarray's .decode() and .iterdecode() methods, instead of passing the prefix code dictionary to those methods directly:
+This (immutable and unhashable) object stores a binary tree initialized from a prefix code dictionary.
+It's sole purpose is to be passed to bitarray's `.decode()` and `.iterdecode()` methods, instead of passing the prefix code dictionary to those methods directly:

     >>> from bitarray import bitarray, decodetree